-25. Explanation of transition to FRS101
+25. Transition to FRS101

-For all periods up to and including the year ended 31 March 2015, the Company prepared its financial statements in accordance with previously extant United Kingdom generally accepted accounting practice (UK GAAP).
-These financial statements, for the year ended 31 March 2016, are the first the Company has prepared under EU-adopted IFRS but follows FRS 101 which allows for reduced disclosure.
+For all periods up to and including the year ended 31 March 2015, the Company prepared its Regulatory Financial Statements in accordance with previously extant United Kingdom generally accepted accounting practice (UK GAAP).
+These Regulatory Financial Statements, for the year ended 31 March 2016, are the first the Company has prepared under EU-adopted IFRS but follows FRS 101 which allows for reduced disclosure.

-Comparative information included in these financial statements has also been prepared in accordance with FRS 101 and the significant accounting policies described in Note 2.
+Comparative information included in these Regulatory Financial Statements has also been prepared in accordance with FRS 101 and the significant accounting policies described in Note 2.

-In preparing these financial statements, the Company has started from an opening balance sheet as at 1 April 2014, the Company's date of transition to FRS 101, and made those changes in accounting policies and other restatements required for the first-time adoption of FRS 101.
+In preparing these Regulatory Financial Statements, the Company has started from an opening balance sheet as at 1 April 2014, the Company's date of transition to FRS 101, and made those changes in accounting policies and other restatements required for the first-time adoption of FRS 101.
 As such, this note explains the principal adjustments made by the Company in restating its balance sheet as at 1 April 2014 prepared under previously extant UK GAAP and its previously published UK GAAP financial statements for the year ended 31 March 2015.